Create Pages

 Include images

-Images have to be stored in /src/img.
+Images have to be stored in /src/img (in main or in a plugin).

 They can be included in markdown using standard syntax: